Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/RealTime_Weather/readme.md

-# Query a feature layer
+# Query Current Weather Conditions Across the U.S.A

-Query objects from the feature layer provided, or provide your own, in order to show them on the map.
+Query Weather Data from the Weather Stations feature layer provided in order to display weather conditions on the map.

 ![Image of Weather Sample](Weather.png)